Pasture Fence Materials for the Bighorn National Forest

 Quick Summary

-The USDA Forest Service, Bighorn National Forest, is soliciting quotations for Pasture Fence Materials for the Burgess Ranger Station, Tongue Ranger District, in Sheridan, Wyoming.
-This is a Total Small Business Set-Aside Request for Quotation (RFQ) for a firm-fixed price contract.
-Offers are due May 11, 2026, at 3:00 PM Mountain Time.
+The U.S. Department of Agriculture, Forest Service, Bighorn National Forest is soliciting quotations for Pasture Fence Materials for the Burgess Ranger Station in Wyoming.
+This is a Total Small Business Set-Aside acquisition, with proposals evaluated on a Lowest Price Technically Acceptable (LPTA) basis.
+Offers are due by May 11, 2026, at 3:00 PM Mountain Time.

 Contract Details